Apple Stuffed Chicken

-Sharing a yummy chicken recipe with you today, easy to prepare and delish.
-Served using the last of our fresh beans too.
+A yummy chicken recipe is on the menu today.
+Apple Stuffed Chicken is easy to prepare and delish.
+I served it with the last of our fresh beans from the garden too.
 I think we may only have one more picking until they’re all gone.
 Sad face.

 What You Need